 - Use curtains and blinds.

 Curtains and blinds aren’t merely decorative; drawing them after the sun goes down provides extra insulation for your windows, while opening them in the daytime hours allows for warming sunlight to come in.
+This is a simple (and beautiful) way to lower heating costs and save each winter.

 - Protect against drafts.